 The Heads of Services for these areas are Sam Howlett (South) and Sam Nour (North).

-Each District Team is made up of an assessment team and children's teams.
-In addition to this, the service has two adolescent teams - one in the north of the county and one in the south of the county.
+Each District Team comprises of an assessment team and children's teams.
+The service also has two adolescent teams - one in the north of the county and one in the south of the county.

-Each District Team is managed by a District Safeguarding Manager who reports to the Head of Service.
-The District Safeguarding Manager is responsible for the oversight of the work within their district.
+A District Safeguarding Manager runs each District Team.
+They report to the Head of Service.
+The Manager is responsible for the oversight of the work within their district.
 Teams are made up of:

 - Team Managers